sorajate/wunjo.wladradchenko.ru/README.md

 ## SignPath Open Source Program

 This open-source project is part of the [SignPath OSS program](https://signpath.org/projects) and we are grateful for their support in helping us maintain and secure the project.
+Signed Windows installer SignPath OSS program license coming soon in [releases](https://github.com/wladradchenko/wunjo.wladradchenko.ru/releases).

 ## Big update Wunjo CE v2.0.8